alimpfard/zigline/README.md

 This port of LibLine is a work in progress, and as such, is incomplete.
 The following features are not yet implemented:
 - Masks
-- Terminal size detection; this is currently fixed at 24x80.
-- Autocomplete / suggestions
 - Many more small features